Features / Help

 • Binary

-• Encode full Clipboard to Base64 text / Decode Base64 text in editor and load it to Clipboard
+• Decode Base64 text in editor and load it to Clipboard

 • Currently Base64 strings are encoded in lines of 64 characters